To the Editor,

 I believe trains can once again travel on the Island Rail corridor for both passenger and freight.
 Trains can once again travel to Victoria.
 Getting Island Rail moving again will take a bit of work and leadership and new ways of thinking.

 Given the advances in train technology and the need to ensure low carbon emissions, the train station can serve as a focal point to this exciting new way to do things.
 Island Rail can develop this service with 100 percent green technology.
+The train station anchors the train to Port Alberni.
+The station, which is a real asset to the city, is both symbolic and a real anchor for future development.

 The outlying section of the train station including the patio and the garage area could serve as a mixed-use for a microbrewery or cafe.
 This could include removable coverings.
 The unique water tower formerly used for steam trains could be developed into a funky lookout and seating area.